-We’ll use htpasswd to create your password file - it encrypts it the password with MD5 encryption.
-Install it:
+- We’ll use htpasswd to create your password file - it encrypts it the password with MD5.
+Install it as follows:

-Once that is installed, we’re ready to create your password file.
+- Once that is installed, we’re ready to create a password file.
 We recommend that you create this file within your repository, which will be deployed to your servers.
-This command will prompt you to input a password.
+This command will prompt you to input a password:

-You will want to add the following code within the server section of your configuration.
-Where you put it will depend on which Rack server you are running, and whether or not you are using HTTPS traffic.
+Where you put it will depend on which Rack server you are running, and whether or not you are using HTTPS traffic:

-This will read your password file from your repository directory on the server.
-Once you save that configuration, it will apply immediately on your server.
+Once you have the code in the correct block, it will read your password file from your repository directory on the server.
+Once you save the configuration, it will apply immediately on your server.